Makasar script: Usage

 Like the Lontara script which was used in the South Sulawesi cultural sphere, the Makasar script is used in a number of related text traditions, most of which are written in manuscripts.
-The term lontara (sometimes spelled lontaraq or lontara' to denote the glotal stop at the end) also refers to a literary genre that deals with history and genealogies, the most widely written and important writing topics by the Buginese and Makassar people.
+The term lontara (sometimes spelled lontaraq or lontara' to denote the glottal stop at the end) also refers to a literary genre that deals with history and genealogies, the most widely written and important writing topics by the Buginese and Makassar people.
 This genre can be divided into several sub-types: genealogy (lontara' pangngoriseng), daily registers (lontara' bilang), and historical or chronicle records (patturioloang).
 Each kingdom of South Sulawesi generally had their own official historiography in some compositional structure that utilized these three forms.
 Compared to "historical" records from other parts of the archipelago, historical records in the literary tradition of South Sulawesi are considered to be decidedly more "realistic"; historical events are explained in a straightforward and plausible manner, and the relatively few fantastic elements are accompanied by markers such as the word "supposedly" so that the overall record feels factual and realistic.
 Even so, historical records such as the Makassar's patturiolong are inseparable from their political function as a means of ratifying power, descent, and territorial claims of certain rulers.
 One of these patturiolongs that was written in the Makasar script and have been researched by experts is the Chronicle of Gowa which describes the history of the kings of Gowa from the founding of the Kingdom of Gowa to the reign of Sultan Hasanuddin in the 17th century AD.

 The use of diaries is one of the unique south Sulawesi phenomena with no known analogy in other Malay writing traditions.
 Daily registers are often made by high ranking member of societies, such as the sultans, the rulers (karaeng), or the prime ministers (tumailalang).
 The bulk of daily register consists of ruled tables with rows of dates, in which the register owner would log important events in the allocated space of each date.
 Not all lines are filled if the corresponding dates did not have anything considered worthwhile to note, but only one line is reserved for each date.
 For a particularly eventful date, the continuing line would be written sideways to the page, following a zig-zag pattern until all space are filled.